stark3998/stark3998/README.md

 <div>
   <p>
-    Assisted the NGO in organizing events and fundraisers.Managed the event planning and execution by leading a team of 10 volunteers.
+    Assisted the NGO in organizing events and fundraisers.
+Managed the event planning and execution by leading a team of 10 volunteers.
   </p>
 </div>
 <br>

 ---
-n